GLOBAL MARKETS-Stocks gain after data, euro slips before summit

 “I am going short euro/dollar into the summit,” said Stuart Frost, head of absolute returns and currency at RWC Capital, a London-based fund manager.
 “The euro should be a lot lower than what it is and even if there is an agreement, chances of which are very low, the currency is headed towards $1.20.”

+But Berlin has deflated expectations of any breakthrough on the idea, though it appeared ready to budge on using the euro zone’s rescue funds more flexibly to help banks and reassure investors fearful of an increased risk of write-downs on government bonds.

-Debt markets continued to reflect the worsening funding outlook for many euro zone nations, with investors reluctant to increase their exposure even to safe-haven debt ahead of the leaders’ summit.
+Debt markets continue to reflect the worsening funding outlook for many euro zone nations, with investors reluctant to increase their exposure even to safe-haven debt ahead of the leaders’ summit.

 Italy’s six-month borrowing costs rose to 2.957 percent at auction on Wednesday, their highest since December.
 The spike comes just ahead of a five- and 10-year debt sale for up to 5.5 billion euros on Thursday.
 On Tuesday, Spain saw its short-term borrowing costs nearly triple.